FContatto/fcontatto.github.io/menu/contact.md

 permalink: /contact
 ---

-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=%40paululele), or [file a GitHub issue](https://github.com/lenpaul/lagrange/issues/new)
+I appreciate your feedback and suggestions.
+If you would like to get in touch feel free to [connect via LinkedIn](https://www.linkedin.com/in/felipe-c-99a18464/) or [email]('mailto:felipe.contatto@gmail.com').